 The difference is all in the lighting.
 The Low Glow's lighting is brighter than the more expensive No Glow, so the camera is more likely to be noticed by some wildlife and by any people passing by.
 However, a lower cost for the same quality of photography and video means this is still one of the best trail cameras around.

 With a rechargeable lithium-ion battery offering potentially unlimited battery time and no need to visit the camera to download stills and videos from the memory card, this is one of the best trail cameras to set up in remote locations or areas where you want to avoid disturbing timid wildlife.
 It also has distance detection of up to 100ft.
-It shoots colour in the day and infrared at night.
+It shoots colour in the day and infrared at night with added no glow thanks to the Hybrid Illumination Technology flash system.

 With remote trail cam recording, it can be a challenge to capture decent footage in both bright daylight and at night.
 The Bushnell Core DS No Glow Trail Camera helps resolve that issue by giving this trail camera two image sensors rather than one.
 The first is optimised for daytime use and the other for night.
 Together with the camera's 'nearly invisible' LED lights, this makes it easier to capture shots of even the most camera-shy wildlife.